lf-/gankra.github.io/blah/fix-rust-pointers/index.md

 ### Redefining usize

 First off, those definitions.
 A pointer is still a pointer as we know it, but we now acknowledge that it points into a specific *address space*.
 A pointer also contains an *address* which is conceptually an offset into this address space.

-(For all major architectures *and* CHERI there is only one address space as far as I'm concerned, but it's potentially worth opening the door for properly talking about pointers in segmented architectures here.)
+(For all major architectures *and* CHERI there is only one address space as far as I'm concerned, but it's potentially worth opening the door for properly talking about pointers in segmented architectures here.
+Although regarding x64's TLS (Thread Local Storage) implementation as a separate address space from the perspective of a thread is probably more honest.)

 A usize is large enough to contain all addresses for all address spaces on that platform.
 For major architectures, that means a `usize` is still pointer-sized.
 For CHERI, that means `usize` can (and should) be a `u64` and is equivalent to CHERI's `vaddr_t`.
+To keep things tolerable I think it would be reasonable to still require that `usize`/`isize` is the same as `size_t` and `ptrdiff_t` in the target's ABI.

-(Again hopefully this generic definition is useful for segmenting but I'm not going to pretend I know that.)
+(Again hopefully this generic definition is useful for segmenting, although I've heard nasty rumors of segmented platforms that actually decouple `size_t` and `ptrdiff_t` which is horrible and maybe still something we don't want to support.)

 As a result, someone writing *maximally portable* Rust must now replace their assumptions: